Edit this page

 http://localhost:8080/api/2/things?namespaces=org.eclipse.ditto.one,org.eclipse.test

-Filtering by RQL expression
+By RQL expression

 http://localhost:8080/api/2/things?filter=gt(attributes/counter,42)

-Assuming we have a thing with the following JSON content:
+Assuming a Thing with the following content:

 {